 Party 7 was the second full-length feature film release for Katsuhito Ishii, following the success of Shark Skin Man & Peach Hip Girl.
 It's a film that helped Ishii hone his skills, combining witty yet pointless dialogues with absurd and outlandish events and characters.
 The result is pretty crazy, a zany film delivered with a near-deadpan sense of humor that is sure to alienate a good portion of its viewers.

-Party 7 is a film split in two separate universes which only collide momentarily near the end of the film.
-While these two universes are only a window apart from each other, the tone and feel of both segments is quite different.
-The film alternates between them quite often, as a result the comedy in both segments is saved from outliving its welcome, allowing the film to remain fresh throughout while avoiding a lagging middle part.
+Party 7 is a film split into two separate universes which only collide momentarily near the end of the film.
+While these two universes are only a window apart from each other, the tone and feel of both segments are quite different.
+The film alternates between them quite often, as a result, the comedy in both segments is saved from outliving its welcome, allowing the film to remain fresh throughout while avoiding a lagging middle part.

 The first story is a typical Yakuza heist.
-On of the low-ranking yakuzas stole a pile of cash and is now being hunted by the chief in command.
-To make things worse, his ex girlfriend is tailing him for money too.
+One of the low-ranking yakuza stole a pile of cash and is now being hunted by the chief in command.
+To make things worse, his ex-girlfriend is tailing him for money too.
 The whole bunch of them end up in a hotel room where they try to figure out who gets what.
 What they don't know is that they are being watched by two perverts from behind a wall, descendants of a clan of peepers who built the hotel especially for spying on their guests.

 Visually Party 7 is a pretty slick film.
 Ishii doesn't experiment too much but manages to keep an interesting level of visual trickery.
 While the peeping room looks pretty amazing, the hotel room is a little dull in comparison.
 Luckily the funky costumes help to brighten up the setting.
 There are some cool slomo's (the moment when Gashuin barges into the room) and some nifty camera work, making it a pretty pleasurable experience to watch overall.

 Party 7 is a weird mix of slightly perverted comedy and more typical crime/comedy antics, shaped by a range of weird characters and their absurd, lingering dialogues (make sure to sit through the end credits).
-The film looks good, sounds great, sports an incredible opening animation sequence and boasts a list of superb actors.
+The film looks good, sounds great, sports an incredible opening animation sequence, and boasts a list of superb actors.
+What more could you wish for in a Japanese comedy?
 The comedy is a little off-center though, so even if you appreciated Ishii's Cha No Aji you aren't fully guaranteed that Party 7 will suit your needs.
 Then again, Party 7 has plenty to offer, so if you're a Katsuhito Ishii fan you owe it to yourself to at least give the film a fair chance.